crate/cloud-reference/docs/overview.rst

 upgrades.
 If no upgrade is possible, because the cluster is up to date with the latest version of CrateDB, nothing will be displayed in the Available Upgrades panel.
 You can upgrade a cluster from the Available upgrades panel by clicking the *Upgrade* button next to a specific shown version.
-Upgrading may take a brief moment, during which other cluster operations will be disabled.
+Depending on how much data you have in your cluster, upgrading might take a while, during which other cluster operations will be disabled.
+Your cluster's nodes will be upgraded one at a time, so your cluster will remain available through the process.

 .. image:: _assets/img/cluster-upgrade.png
    :alt: Cloud Console cluster upgrade tab